ubnpl/pytools/README.md

 # pytools
-simple tools for data handling and analysis in python
+Simple tools for data handling and analysis in python.
+This repository contains examples of how to solve various data analysis problems using python libraries.
+The examples are presented as Jupyter Notebooks: http://jupyter.org

 	WORK IN PROGRESS